Oregon Motor Voter Act FAQ

 Starting Jan.
 1, 2016 Oregon's new voter registration law, Oregon Motor Voter, took effect.

-The program modernizes voter registration in Oregon and provides a secure, simple and convenient way for more Oregonians to be registered voters.
+Oregon Motor Voter is modernizing voter registration in Oregon by providing a secure, simple, and convenient way for more Oregonians to become registered voters.

 What are the options?